cdpxe/CCEAP/documentation/README.md

 - the CCEAP protocol (see below), and
 - hiding patterns as they are described on our [project website](http://ih-patterns.blogspot.de/p/introduction.html) that also points to several of our recent publications in which we introduce the topic.

    **Please Note:** Currently, CCEAP supports most of the storage channels patterns as well as some timing channel patterns.
 However, a few hiding patterns as well covert channels for OSI layers 1-2 are not supported.
-For a detailed explanation of these terms, please see our book [Network Information Hiding in Communication Networks](http://eu.wiley.com/WileyCDA/WileyTitle/productCd-1118861698.html), Chapters 2 and 3.
+For a detailed explanation of these terms, please see our book [Information Hiding in Communication Networks](http://eu.wiley.com/WileyCDA/WileyTitle/productCd-1118861698.html), Chapters 2 and 3.

 #### 2. Exercises